numa-smells/Aseprite-MC-Skin-Viewer/README.md

 - `Export Preview:`: Renders and opens a preview image in the Aseprite folder.
 Convenient for sharing with others.

 > [!NOTE]
-> Will ask for permission when ran for the first time.
+> The plugin will ask for permission when exporting for the first time.

 <br clear="right"/>